-Students will learn to use various methods to generate relational measures of ideology and preferences and understand the latent dimensional properties of social science data.
+Course Objectives: Students will learn to use various methods to generate relational measures of ideology and preferences and understand the latent dimensional properties of social science data.
 As these techniques are fundamental parts of numerous recent works in political science in particular, students will be able to better understand and produce this type of research.

-The course is designed to be accessible to social science graduate students of all backgrounds.
+Course Prerequisites: The course is designed to be accessible to social science graduate students of all backgrounds.
 However, students familiar with the R programming environment will find it much easier to adapt to course content and assignments, so it is recommended to complete special preparation in this area.
 In addition, basic familiarity with general statistics will be assumed.